creativenull/projectlocal.vim/README.md

 ## Documentation

-The documentation can be found over at [docs/projectlocal.txt][docs] and via vim after installation and calling the command `:help projectlocal`.
+The documentation can be found over at [docs/projectlocal.txt][docs] and via vim after installation with `:help projectlocal`.

 ## Overview
 ### Why

-If you've used `set exrc` for setting project-level local configurations before, then you would know that using it might pose a risk where malicious code can be executed if downloading unknown projects from git repos with an `.exrc` in that directory, see [`:h 'exrc'`][vim-exrc].
-Therefore, you would also be informed to also enable `set secure` to disable some vim options to prevent the execution of such code, see [`:h 'secure'`][vim-secure].
+If you've used `set exrc` for setting project-level local configurations before, then you would know that using it might pose a risk where malicious code can be executed if cloning git repos with a root `.exrc` file in the repo, see [`:h 'exrc'`][vim-exrc].
+Therefore, you would also be informed to also enable `set secure` to disable some vim options to prevent the execution of such code (to an extent), see [`:h 'secure'`][vim-secure].

-However, there might some options you may want to conditionally set on a project-level basis but the limitations of `secure` restrict you from setting those options.
-Some of these options include:
+However, there might some options you may want to conditionally set on a project-level basis but the limitations of `set secure` restrict you from setting these options.
+Some of these options could include:

 + autocmds
 + shell commands